The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned. This fruit can weigh up to eighty or ninety pounds.

 The Seville orange, botanically classified as Citrus aurantium, is a sour orange variety commonly used for its oil extract.
 The Seville orange, also commonly known as bitter orange or sour orange has been used in traditional Chinese medicine to treat nausea, indigestion and constipation.
 The crushed fruit and macerated leaves will lather when mixed with water and is used as a soap substitute in the Pacific Islands.
 The Seville orange peel, when dried and concentrated, contains a chemical similar to ephedra and has been used in many modern weight-loss products.

 Seville oranges are most commonly used for orange marmalade.
-Use the zest and juice in flavored sugars or salts, syrups, cocktails, vinaigrette or marinades.
+Use the zest and juice in flavored sugars or salts, syrups, cocktails, vinaigrette, gastriques or marinades.
+Seville oranges' high acidity can be used for pickling.
+Use Seville oranges as a substitute for key limes in pies and pastries.
 Pair with fennel, bitter greens, chicories, olives, other citrus, fresh herbs, aged cheeses, seafood, rice, and Spanish spices.
 Seville oranges will keep, refrigerated, for up to two weeks.

 Sour oranges are native to China.
 Trade routes brought them to Africa and the Mediterranean in the 10th Century.
 Cultivation of sour orange varieties led to the Seville orange of Seville, Spain in the 12th Century, where it would accrue its name.
 The Seville orange was the only orange variety in Europe for the next 500 years.
 It was also one of the first citrus varieties brought to the New World where it was naturalized in the Caribbean, South, Central and North America.
-When sweet oranges were introduced to America, sour orange trees would begin to shift their role as edible fruit to rootstock.
+It is fabled that there is still a tree growing in a tub at Versailles reportedly planted in the year 1421.
+Sour orange trees would begin to shift their role as edible fruit to rootstock after sweet oranges were introduced in America.
 Cross pollination of the sour and sweet orange trees also proved to create bitter fruits in sweet orange varieties which forced farmers to reduce production of sour orange trees.

 Recipes that include Seville Oranges.
 One is easiest, three is harder.